Technical setup

 Transparent firewall using VLANs

-This setup was created in 2011-2012 because of the scalability issues with the Authpf based solution, and the user demand to not have to authenticate via SSH.
+This setup was created in 2011-2012 because of scalability issues with the Authpf based solution, and the user demand to not have to authenticate via SSH.

 WiFi users are handled by a RADIUS server which supplies a VLAN ID that the access point must tag traffic from the wireless client with.